OxideHosting/deploy-printunl/README.md

-# pritunl-installer
+# Oxide Hosting: Pritunl Installer
-Oxide Hosting: Pritunl Installer
+All displayed code here is to not be modified or redistributed in any way.